 Lesson Learned 1:

 Future surveys from the GNSO should strongly consider associating or correlating the respondent profile with the answers that they provide.
-This insight may provide additional insight and rationale for the overall results.
+This insight may provide additional rationale for the overall results.
 However, privacy should be appropriately considered.
 This feature does exist within Lime Survey, but the results were only presented in raw response form and not a feature built within the tool itself.
 Analysis of results and construction of visual aids would require extensive effort to complete for this type of survey.

 Next Steps